 For owners of independent salons and spas, staying top of mind with consumers has never been more important as competition in the beauty space remains fierce.
-As salons and spas are shifting their focus to not only attracting customer traffic but also gaining customer loyalty, strategic advertising campaigns with clear messaging are essential to the success of their business.
+As salons and spas shift their focus to not only attracting customer traffic but also gaining customer loyalty, strategic advertising campaigns with clear messaging are essential to the success of their business.

 Create clear and consistent branding